Information for ICRA Associate Editors

 A paper should be rejected without review in any of the following cases:

 - It clearly makes no novel contribution to the state of the art.
+The AE report must justify this with examples of prior published work or other comparable justification for this assessment.

 - It contains significant technical errors.